 Although jasmine rice isn’t very sticky or chewy, its enticing flavors and alluring aroma is enough to make your tastebuds sing with joy.
 It can also give your dish a natural sweetness for a more complex flavor profile.

-Jasmine rice is also very easy to cook.
+This rice variety is also very easy to cook, especially if you know how to cook jasmine rice with a rice cooker.
 There’s no need to rinse or soak the rice beforehand, and it usually takes less than 30 minutes to prepare the rice.
 This makes jasmine rice ideal for people who aren’t confident in their cooking skills.

 By now, you’re probably realizing that jasmine and basmati rice are quite similar in terms of taste and texture.
 So between the two, which one will make the best arborio rice substitute?
 To answer this, you’ll need to take into account the differences between jasmine and basmati rice.